Inrixia/neptune-plugins/README.md

 Want to chat?
 Join the discord! **[discord.gg/jK3uHrJGx4](https://discord.gg/jK3uHrJGx4)**

+If you like the project, and want to support me can to throw some bits at my [Sponsor Page](https://github.com/sponsors/Inrixia) ❤️

 You can find some **more plugins** such as **Discord RPC** at  [twnlink/neptune-plugins](https://github.com/twnlink/neptune-plugins)

 To install any of these plugins you need to have the [Neptune](https://github.com/uwu/neptune) app installed, then just paste the **Install Url** into the plugins page and hit enter.